-Auto Accidents In New Orleans And Louisiana
+Car Accidents In New Orleans And Louisiana

-According to that same LSU data, in 2019 nearly one in three of Louisiana’s traffic injuries occurred in the New Orleans metropolitan region.
+According to that same LSU data, in 2019, nearly one in three of Louisiana’s traffic injuries occurred in the New Orleans metropolitan region.
 And New Orleans and surrounding parishes accounted for 22 percent of traffic fatalities in the state.

 Unfortunately, it seems that the number of deadly traffic accidents is holding steady into 2020 despite the long stay-at-home orders due to the COVID-19 pandemic.